Azzahid/api-kargo/README.md

 - Make function for validating data for bid model
 - Make route for each api
 - Make sorting function
+- Making dummy data for test
-- Make test for each route in the api
+- Making test for each route in the api